Category: Health

 Hyaluronic acid (HA) is a humectant that binds up to 1,000 times its weight in water.
 While it does not treat the muscular cause of wrinkles, it plumps the skin, making fine lines temporarily less visible.

-A 2021 meta-analysis in *Clinical, Cosmetic and Investigational Dermatology* confirmed that topical HA significantly improves skin hydration and reduces wrinkle depth.
-For forehead lines, HA is best used as a hydrating base layer.
+A 2021 meta-analysis in Clinical, Cosmetic and Investigational Dermatology confirmed that topical HA significantly improves skin hydration and reduces wrinkle depth.
+For forehead lines, HA works best as a hydrating base layer.

 - How to use: Apply a hyaluronic acid serum to damp skin, then seal with a moisturizer.